CODE OF CONDUCT

 10.1 All workers and employees shall be paid at least the minimum total compensation required by law applicable in the country of employment including all mandated wages, allowances and benefits.
 All workers and employees shall have the right to equal pay for equal work as well as periodic holiday with pay.

 10.2 Provisions and regulations applicable to man-dated benefits including but not limited to housing, meals, transportation and other allowances, health care, child care, sick leave, emergency leave, preg-nancy and menstrual leave, vacation, religious, be-reavement and holiday leave as well as contributions for social security, life, health and other insurance must be strictly complied with.

 11.1 The manufacturer shall comply with all environ-mental laws and regulations applicable to the local surroundings and its business.
 Practices that minimize the impact on the environment shall be encouraged.
 Care must be taken with any environmentally sensitive substance or process.

 11.2 When the manufacturer has the choice between two chemicals with the same function, he shall choose the chemical that is the least hazardous to the environment.

 11.3 MEC PROFIL AB strongly encourages its Suppliers and their subcontractors to surpass mere compliance with local environment laws by adopting best practice principles and to continuously seek improved methods to minimize any adverse environmental impact of their operations.

 The manufacturer shall translate this Code of Conduct into the local language and display the conditions prominently in the places of work and workers dormitory facilities.

 13. MONETORING AND COMPLIANCE

-13.2 The manufacturer shall fully cooperate with MEC GRUPPEN AB during inspections carried out at its or its subcontractors facilities, there included also the providing of relevant documents in order to enable MEC GRUPPEN AB to fully carry out the inspection.
+13.2 The manufacturer shall fully cooperate with MEC PROFIL AB during inspections carried out at its or its subcontractors facilities, there included also the providing of relevant documents in order to enable MEC PROFIL AB to fully carry out the inspection.